 - Increased energy

-When weed is extracted into CBD for medicinal purposes, it is used for pain relief, sore muscles, anxiety, depression, and other health conditions and overdoses of CBD are almost nonexistent.
-The effects of CBD does not get you high, rather it provides relief by attaching to your CB2 receptors in your brain while the effects of its counterpart THC are psychoactive in nature.
+When weed is extracted into CBD for other purposes, it is used for relief from tension, stress, uplifts mood, and overdoses of CBD are almost nonexistent.
+The effects of CBD do not get you high, rather it provides relief by attaching to your CB2 receptors in your brain while the effects of its counterpart THC are psychoactive in nature.
 The effects of THC are known to cause:

 - Delayed response time